How Much Does it Cost to Install an EV Charger at Home?

 Service Size Upgrade

 Upgrading your home service size has a high upfront cost, but can be beneficial for modernizing your home to allow for ev charging.
 It's a more expensive option, but generally allows the home owner the most flexibility to add additional electrical loads in the future.
 The total cost to complete a service size upgrade can range from $2,000 - $10,000 depending on the extent of the work required.
 Sometimes it can be as simple as swapping in a new electrical panel, and other times it can require trenching and installation of a larger diameter wire to the house.
 Service size upgrades are always coordinated with the wire provider (Enmax, Fortis, or Epcor) in Alberta.
+Sometimes a service upgrade can be recommended for other reasons including; installlation of grid-connected solar panels, or the development of a basement suite.

 Estimating Installation Expenses for Home EV Chargers